linode/docs/docs/quick-answers/linode-platform/tags-and-groups/index.md

 To remove a tag from a NodeBalancer:

-1. Navigate to the NodeBalancer's details page.
+1. Navigate to the NodeBalancer's detail page.

 1. Click on the **Summary** tab.

-1. Locate the **Tags** box.
+1. Locate the **Tags** pane.
 A list of your tags for the NodeBalancer will be displayed.

-1. Click on the **X** icon attached to the tag you would like to remove from your NodeBalancer.
+1. Click on the **x** icon attached to the tag you would like to remove from your NodeBalancer.

 ## Tagging a Domain

 ### Tag a Domain at Creation

-To tag a domain at at the time of its creation:
+To tag a domain at the time of its creation:

-1. In the domain creation form, click the dropdown menu labeled **Add Tags**.
+1. In the **Add a new Domain** form, click the dropdown menu labeled **Add Tags**.

 1. Select one or more tags from the menu.
-Or, type in a new tag name and click the **Create "new-tag"** option that appears:
+To create a new tag, type in the desired tag name and click the **Create "new-tag"** option that appears:

     ![Tags field in the domain creation form](tags-new-domain.png "Select the tag you would like to use from the 'Tags' dropdown menu, or type to create a new tag.")